 ‘No one can say.
 There are no records of such matters.’

 This was about as clear as mud.

 Maria and I couldn’t hide out forever.
 We needed a resolution.
 There were two options: either I kill her husband, or we find a way to cross back over.
 First, you have to understand how you arrived here, Maria had said.
 I tried to think this through.
 The weirdness had begun when Maria first arrived in the shop back in June.
 But the day to day did not change too much until I returned from Barcelona.
-I had initially noticed big changes on the plane.
-When I had visited Barcelona I had been so preoccupied, I had scarcely taken in anything about the city, other than where the landmarks in the Gothic centre were, and the location of one or two jazz bars.
-Apart than that, all I knew that was that Barcelona had held the Olympics a while back and had a better than average football team.
-And weren’t there some connections with Picasso and Salvador Dali?
-I decided it would be a good idea to do some research on Dogpile.
+I had first noticed big changes on the plane.
+When I had visited Barcelona I had been so preoccupied, I had scarcely taken in anything about the city, other than where the landmarks were, and the location of one or two jazz bars.
+Apart from that, all I knew was that Barcelona had a stack of Gaudi architecture and a better than average football team.
+And weren’t there connections with Picasso and Dali?
+I decided it would be a good idea to do some research on Google.
 It was a long shot, but the hope was that it might throw up some links between the city and transmigration.
 Was this the right word?
 Clearly not!
-I found out that Barcelona was the sixteenth most visited city in the world and the seventh most important fashion capital in the world.
-I discovered that drivers in Barcelona were considered among the worst in the world, with an accident occurring in the city every nineteen seconds, this rising to one every sixteen seconds on a Friday.
+I found out that Barcelona was the sixteenth most visited city in the world and the seventh most important fashion capital.
+I discovered Barcelona drivers were considered some of the worst in the world, with an accident occurring in the city every nineteen seconds, rising to one every sixteen seconds on a Friday.
 All very interesting from a cultural point of view, but not exactly the kind of information I was looking for.

 Caleb phoned me to tell me he was sorry to leave me in the lurch but he had to go off to teach a weekend workshop in Experimental Jazz in North Norfolk.
 Ornette Coleman, John Zorn, The Cinematic Orchestra, that sort of thing, he said.